INTRODUCTION

 - "Elza, Elza!" he called, loitering between the stone slabs.

-- "I think you're searching in vain," - the priest said, - "she's left like many others.
+- "I think you're searching in vain," - the priest said, - "she's left like most of the others.
 Are you sure you know how many years she's been asleep for?
 Now, what a blessing, your beloved already has grandchildren."

 The priest addressed himself to me: